Safeguarding: Are ANSI Standards Really Voluntary?

 received a bachelor of science in engineering from Purdue University and a

 masters in business administration from Santa Clara University.
 He is a past

 member of the board of directors of the American Electronics Association, the

-board executive committee of the AEA and past chairman of the AEA's Competitive
+board executive committee of the AEA and past chair of the AEA's Competitive

 Excellence Committee.
-Lazzara also served as past chairman of the EHS Committee
+Lazzara also served as past chair of the EHS Committee

 for the Association of Manufacturing Technology.